alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 7: istore_3
 ```

 When JVM encounter `iconst_1` instruction it pushes `1` on the operand stack. `i` in `iconst_1` means `integer` type, `const` - constant, `1` - a value of the constant.
 (JVM bytecode instruction set contains such instructions for constants up to value `5`).
 Then it reads next instruction which is `istore_1`.
 This tells JVM to pop a value from the stack and store it into the array of local variables under index `1`.
 Then JVM repeats the same operation with the constant `2`.
-Instructions `iload_1` and `iload_2` tell JVM to push values from the local variables array at indexes `1` and `2` onto operand stack; and `iadd` pops both variables from the operand stack, add them and pushes result on the operand stack. `istore_3` simply pops result of addition from operand stack and store it to local variables array under the third index.
+Instructions `iload_1` and `iload_2` tell JVM to push values from the local variables array at indexes `1` and `2` the operand stack; and `iadd` pops both variables from the operand stack, adds them and pushes result on the operand stack. `istore_3` simply pops result of addition from operand stack and store it to local variables array under the third index.

 ## JVM methods invocations

-JVM instruction set has 5 bytecode instructions for method invocation.
-In this part of the article I briefly look through four of them: `invokestatic`, `invokeinterface`, `invokevirtual` and `invokespecial`; `invokedynamic` deserves its own part of the article.
+The JVM instruction set has 5 different bytecode instructions for a method invocation.
+In this part of the article I briefly look through four of them: `invokestatic`, `invokeinterface`, `invokevirtual` and `invokespecial`; `invokedynamic` deserves a dedicated part of the article.
 Let's have a look at the first four instructions.

 #### `invokestatic`